Home | Site Map

 I was one of those kids that drew a lot.
 I haven't stopped yet.
 At first it was for my own amusement; dinosaurs, imaginative creatures- Disney and Dr. Seuss stuff.
 My brother, who was 3 years older and an advanced draftsmen for his age, challenged me toward greater accuracy.
 I drew and drew.

 As a teenager I began to take note of past artists and styles and began to play with them, from impressionists to cubists to surrealists.
-My Dr. Seuss tendencies were converted to Dali.
+My Disney tendencies were converted to Dali.
 Years later, I still straddle in my own work between those two masters.

 I majored in art during my brief college days, though I never envisioned it as a career.
 It was just what I wanted to do.
 After leaving college I continued my own exploration of fantasy and surrealism.

-I've continued that exploration for nearly 40 years.
+I've continued that exploration for nearly 50 years.
 In the early '70's I began my sift toward children's art, though really it was just for me.
 It was a wild mix of fairy tales and psychodelic art.
 The child-like aspect stuck and remains in whatever image I create.
-Recently, I've been leaning more and more to the abstract; what I would call the organic abstract, since it looks like pieces from my surrealistic landscapes.
-I currently go back and forth between aspects of all the styles I've worked with.
+Recently, I've been leaning more and more to the abstract; what I would call the organic abstraction.
+It is a direct extension of my surrealistic explorations.
+I now go back and forth between fantasy and abstraction.

-Finally, I'm currently writing several children's books. they very greatly in style and format.
+Finally, I'm currently writing several children's books.
+They very greatly in content and format; some prose, some in verse, but still in the Disney/Dali mindsets.

 That's about all for now.
 Thanks for your time.